Path-Variable/jb-http-to-postman-json/README.md

 The scripts were made with groovy version 3.0.9 JVM 16.0.1 I have no idea about backwards compatiblity as I don't spend that much time coding groovy.
-(This is something I regret) Please have installed at least that version or higher.
+Please have installed at least that version or higher.

 There are two scripts in the repo: